 Market Context: Selective Liquidity, Real Off-Market Flow

-Palm Beach and Jupiter continue to attract demand from New York, California, Chicago, and other financial centers, alongside buyers migrating from Boca Raton, Fort Lauderdale, and Miami.
+Palm Beach and Jupiter continue to attract demand from New York, California, Chicago, and other financial centers, alongside buyers moving from Boca Raton, Fort Lauderdale, and Miami.
 Liquidity is real but selective.
 Buyers have choices (on- and off-market) and pay a premium only when a property reads as scarce and correctly positioned.

 Once a property sits through a season, the narrative shifts from scarcity to suspicion.
 That shift compounds: leverage deteriorates, carry costs accumulate, and any parallel purchase or renovation plan is exposed to delay risk the original timeline had not accounted for.